 Statement of Research Question:

-The student will submit a statement of the research question that includes the core area and names of advisors no later than October 15th.
+The student will submit a supervisor-approved statement of the research question that includes the core area and names of advisors no later than October 15th.

-The student will submit a 1 page advisor-approved abstract no later than January 27th.
+The student will submit a 1 page supervisor-approved abstract no later than January 27th.
 It will include a brief description of the topic including examples, diagrams and references, if appropriate.
 The abstract must specify the core area, a title, and names of the two advisors.
 The EO will offer advice or request clarification if it is not clear that the chosen topic is able to fulfill the content requirements.